 Projects and Information

-Stormwater CIP projects (Capital Improvement Projects) are mainly for drainage system improvements.
-The drainage system consists of pipes, streams, ditches and channels that convey stormwater downstream into the Neuse River.
-However, watershed planning studies and flood mitigation projects to remove buildings from the floodplain are also CIP projects.
+Stormwater Capital Improvement Program (CIP) projects are mainly for drainage system improvements throughout the City of Raleigh.
+The drainage system consists of pipes, streams, ditches, and channels that carry stormwater downstream into the Neuse River.
+Other CIP projects include watershed planning studies and flood mitigation projects to remove buildings from the floodplain.

 |Audubon Drive||Storm Drainage System|